lgw2/lgw2.github.io/_teaching/csci132-fall-2022/projects/project3_1.md

 for a description of how to use `nanoTime()` to measure how long some code takes to execute.
 Convert your time in nanoseconds to time in milliseconds by dividing by 100000.

+### Write up why you think some methods take longer

+You should observe that one method for each data structure takes much longer than the rest.
+Print out a sentence or two at the end of your output explaining why.

 ### Sample output